-This is the first of a two part Blogpost, where Massachusettts Personal Injury Attorney, Keith L. Miller, reviews and analyzes a recent First Circuit U.S. Court of Appeals decision.
+This is the first of a two part Blogpost, where Massachusettts Personal Injury Attorney, the attorney, reviews and analyzes a recent First Circuit U.S. Court of Appeals decision.
 The case involves an employee disability claim and issues pertaining to a perceived conflict of interest.

 In this case, the U.S. First Circuit Court of Appeals remanded a case to the District Court, where an employee challenged the denial of her request for long-term disability benefits.
 The Plaintiff alleged that the employer’s insurer, who denied her benefits, both reviewed and decided on her eligibility and was responsible for the payments, which was a conflict of interest.
 She also alleged that a physician referral service the insurer utilized was biased, given it generated large revenues from its reviews, and usually recommended in favor of the employer.

 The Court justified the remand, based on a recent decision of the United States Supreme Court in Metropolitan Life Insurance Co. v.
 Glenn , 128 S. Ct.
 2343 (2008).
 The Supreme Court had previously reviewed a denial of benefits by an administrator that passed judgment upon and paid claims under an ERISA-regulated plan.
 It concluded that courts should recognize that a conflict exists whenever a plan administrator, whether an employer or an insurer, is in the position of both adjudicating claims and paying awarded benefits.